short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.22.10 =
+Release date June 2nd, 2022
+* Fix: updated all `add_query_arg` and `remove_query_arg` functions for enhanced security;
+* Fix: in some cases, the offloading via WP Offload Media wasn't properly done when converting from PNG to JPG;
+* Fix: PDF files weren't offloaded via WP Offload Media  when running out of credits;
+* Fix: removed the backups folder calculation because it was making the settings page very slow in certain cases;
+* Fix: removed the consumed credits from the statistics tab, because it wasn't working correctly;
+* Fix: increased the default image resize options;
+* Fix: a potential fatal error on PHP 8 was corrected;
+* Tweak: added a new filter for the requests that are sent to the optimization API, documented above in the Developers section;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 obsoleted.

 = 4.22.9 =
 Release date March 31st, 2022